-France’s 2025 wine harvest is making headlines for all the right reasons.
+France’s 2026 wine harvest is making headlines for all the right reasons.
 After several years of weather disruptions, vine diseases, and reduced output, production is finally bouncing back.
-The rebound is particularly significant in Burgundy and Champagne, two of the country’s most prestigious regions that have faced years of tight supply and rising prices.
+The rebound is especially striking in Burgundy and Champagne, two of the country’s most prestigious regions that have spent years wrestling with tight supply and relentlessly rising prices.

 For collectors and investors, this shift matters.
 Burgundy and Champagne have built their global reputation on both quality and scarcity.
 When volumes dropped in past vintages, prices soared, with certain Burgundy grands crus and vintage Champagnes commanding record premiums at auction and on the secondary market.

-In 2025, however, the story looks different.
+In 2026, the story looks different.
 Larger harvests mean more bottles entering the market, and that could change pricing dynamics in the near term.

 The question now is how this new wave of supply will affect value.
 Will it open the door for collectors who were priced out in recent years?
 Could investors find a rare entry point into labels that previously felt untouchable?